Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 - Choose a distinctive name.
 - Select `Avi Vantage IPAM` type.
 - Leave `Allocate IP in VRF` unchecked.
-- `Add Usable Network` then select `Default-Cloud` Cloud and the network to be used for the VIPs. this is the Data Plane Network from your network topology.
+- Click `Add Usable Network` then select `Default-Cloud` option for cloud for usable network.
+And choose the network to be used for the VIPs.
+This is the Data Plane Network from your network topology.
 <img src="avi-ipam.png" width="800">

 - Click `Save`.